Dre Campbell Farm

 8. Diatomaceous Earth (DE)

-Dust the powder on plant leaves, stems, and surrounding soil.
-Or, make a homemade spider mite killer spray by mixing 4 tablespoons of diatomaceous earth with a gallon of water.
+You can also make a homemade spider mite killer spray by mixing four tablespoons of diatomaceous earth with a gallon of water.
+Use it to spray the critters.
+Once the solution dries out, it will dehydrate them to death.

 9. Hot Pepper Spray

-Shake well and then let it sit overnight.
+Shake well, and then let it sit overnight.
 Afterward, use the solution to spray both sides of the leaves.

 11. Organocide